 I’m not normally into ancient history museums, I find them a bit overwhelming and stuffy.
 However, the moment I walked into the Museo Casa del Alabado.
 I knew this would be different.

 First of all – it was not overwhelming, it was small.
 You could get through the entire museum in just an hour or two.
-And it was set in an old colonial home built in the 17th century, so you not only got introduced to ancient pre-Columbian artifacts, but you were able to see the inside of an old colonial home too which I found very fascinating.
+It was set in an old colonial home built in the 17th century, so you not only got introduced to ancient pre-Columbian artifacts, but you were able to see the inside of an old colonial home too which I found very fascinating.

 But the best part about this museum was the curation and the condition of the artifacts.
 I thought the entire museum was well done, keeping me interested and curious as to what I would find in the next room.
 It houses a collection of over 5,000 pieces, 500 of which are on permanent display.
 These pieces were from at least 13,000 BCE to the European conquests starting in the late 15th and early 16th centuries.
 It was hard for me to imagine how pieces this intricate and beautiful could’ve been created in these ancient times.
 Plus – their collection was so incredibly intact.

 Casa del Alabado is unique in the sense that its display is organized thematically, not chronologically.
 The aim of the museum is to treat objects as works of art rather than archaeological remnants.
-It is designed to bring you closer to the spiritual, social, and political practices of cultural groups who lived in the various regions that are Ecuador today; helping me dive deeper into the culture of the area.
+It is designed to bring you closer to the spiritual, social, and political practices of cultural groups who live in the various regions that are Ecuador today; helping me dive deeper into the culture of the area.
 Maybe this is why I liked it so much compared to other history museums!

 This stop is included in the Heritage Guardians Tour; however, if you don’t take that tour, you should still go!
 The entrance is free for Casa Gangotena guests (just show your room key card).
 And if you plan to go on your own (which you can), currently the museum requires you to book ahead.